 Where to Stay in Nkuringo

-There are many lodges and hotels in the Nkuringo sector of Bwindi where tourists can stay.
-Some options include:
+There are many lodges and hotels in the Nkuringo sector of Bwindi where tourists can stay, including Clouds Mountain Gorilla Lodge, Nkuringo Bwindi Gorilla Lodge, Lake Mulehe Safari Lodge, and Chameleon Hill Lodge.

 Mountain gorilla trekking can be done throughout the year, but some months are better than others.